 Usually, firefighters called to the scene will be able to quickly determine whether or not the fire was accidental or intentional.
 This is because most arsonists will use an accelerant to help feed the fire.

 First of all, the crime of arson assumes you deliberately and/or maliciously set a fire with the intention to damage property.
 This can include privately owned homes, vehicles, or other property, but it can further extend to government parks or forests.
 If you set fire to a home that has been abandoned, you’ve still committed arson.
 If the fire you set was accidental, then you may not be charged with arson.
-In such a case, it’s important you find yourself an experienced lawyer to help you navigate the complicated laws that will help govern your case to conclusion.
+In such a case, it’s important you find yourself an experienced lawyer like the ones at Barket Epstein to help you navigate the complicated laws that will help govern your case to conclusion.

 It’s also worth noting that if arson results in the death of another, the perpetrator will likely be charged with murder.
 Sometimes peoples think they can circumvent the law by burning their own property in an attempt to collect insurance payouts, but an arson charge still applies.